toby20130333/qchart.js/README.md

 ## Setup

-This shows how to integrate QChart.js as a submodule into your git project.
+This shows how to integrate QChart.js as a ``jbQuick.Charts`` submodule into your git project.

     $ cd /path/to/project/root/
     $ mkdir -p qml/jbQuick